kriserickson/kriserickson.github.com/_drafts/the-state-of-html-mobile-frameworks-in-2016.md

 When reviewing a earlier version of OnSen, it required using [Yeoman](http://yeoman.io/) to Scaffold the application.
 The latest version uses the [Monaca CLI](https://docs.monaca.io/en/manual/development/monaca_cli/) which is a slick CLI that even shows previews of the templates when selecting them.
-It's not as full featured as the Ionic CLI, but I believe a lot of the functionality missing might be
+It's not as full featured as the Ionic CLI, but its certainly an improvement over the previous version.

 #### Framework 7